 Each ANZAC day for three years a new display will be opened that interprets a different component of the collection.
 It allows the community and visitors to be reminded of the events as they unfolded.
 It will remind them of the hardships of a nation at war, and the limitations and challenges of a regional north-west town that lost a significant number of their male population.
 It will also celebrate the achievements of the women and men who remained and the crucial role that they played.

 Charters Towers, at the time of the Great War, was a bustling busy regional hub.
 The effect of the war, due to, men leaving to enlist, caused great social upheaval.
 Mines and the pastoral industry were affected due to labour shortages and the ability for the region to ‘keep going’ is legendary.
 This exhibition documents how the mines in Charters Towers kept going and who took over the running of the pastoral stations.
 Letters and postcards home and also to loved ones describing life during the war are a poignant reminder of the differences between the two landscapes – the battlefields of war and the home front of Charters Towers.

-The Zara Clark Museum First World War Exhibition was supported by the Australian Government’s Anzac Centenary Local Grants Program.
+The Zara Clark Museum First World War Exhibition was supported by the Queensland Government’s Anzac Centenary Local Grants Program.